canmod/macpan2/inst/starter_models/shiver/README.md

 Daily COVID19 hospitalization data for Ontario was obtained from the [Ontario Data Catalogue](https://data.ontario.ca/dataset/covid-19-vaccine-data-in-ontario/resource/274b819c-5d69-4539-a4db-f2950794138c).
-The data contains daily hospitalization counts stratitfied by vaccination status and severity of hospitalization care.
+The data contains daily hospitalization counts stratified by vaccination status and severity of hospitalization care.
 For simplicity, we aggregate all counts into one.
 We will use the first data point (August 10, 2021) as the initial condition for H, and the second data point (August 11, 2021) as day 1 of the scenario.
 To incorporate missed data reporting, we randomly remove 10 records.

 ``` r
 set.seed(expected_daily_reports)